jyg/pdc/readme.md

 * open pdc-help.pd

 Current limitations :
 - Only non signal inlets and outlets.
-Use receive~ and throw~ instead.
+Use receive~ and throw~ if you need to route signals in your subpatches.